QQber/ecommerce-customer-behavior/README.md

    then for one order can have 2 sessions.
 It has also recorded time, price, products, user ID for each sessions.
 3. 2 machine learning moduls been made after data wrapping, but results showed there is no clear correlation between those information.
 The reason could be: customers are more depending on their subjective consciousness, or one month data is not enough
-4. Other interesting findings: A. 10 a.m. has the highest revenue over a day
-                               B. Monday has the highest revenue over a week
-                               C. 9% of customers contribute the whole revenue
-                               D. 20% top users contribute 56% revenue
+4. Other interesting findings: -.
+10 a.m. has the highest revenue over a day -.
+Monday has the highest revenue over a week -.
+9% of customers contribute the whole revenue -.
+20% top users contribute 56% revenue

 ## Needs of this project